Mir Group: History

 Mir Group traces its roots back to 1960, when Mir Akhter Hossain Limited was founded by Mir Akeb Hossain, a visionary entrepreneur committed to national development through infrastructure.
 Following his passing in 1969, his son Mir Zaher Hossain, a BUET graduate, took over leadership and expanded the company’s presence in the construction industry.

 In its current structure, Mir Group is managed by members of the founding family across three generations.
 The company's leadership includes Sohela Hossain as President, Shama-E-Zaheer as Chairman, Fida E Zaheer as Vice Chairman, and Naba-E-Zaheer as Managing Director.

 What began with railway construction gradually evolved into large-scale infrastructure development—including roads, bridges, airports, and commercial structures.
 Over time, the group diversified into related industries such as cement, ceramics, real estate, telecom, and IT, establishing key concerns like Mir Cement and Mir Real Estate.

-Now spanning three generations, Mir Group has grown into a publicly listed conglomerate employing thousands and contributing significantly to Bangladesh's economic and infrastructural progress.
-The group’s evolution has been guided by long-term leadership, skilled management, and a forward-thinking approach to expansion and innovation.
+Formed 66 years ago, Mir Group is a public conglomerate that employs thousands of people.

 Mir Group engages in various CSR activities, including a 2024 relief campaign by Mir Cement for flood-affected areas in Bangladesh.